The Rising Popularity of Pearl Makeup in Historical Drama The Double

 The Rising Popularity of Pearl Makeup in Historical Drama The Double-6

 Some dramas set in fictional dynasties also use pearl makeup, albeit with creative liberties.
 In “The Double,” set in the fictional “Da Yan” dynasty, pearl placement is less strict, with pearls placed further forward from the temples.
-In “,” the protagonist Yun Wei Shan places a few small pearls around her eyes.
+In “My Journey to You,” the protagonist Yun Wei Shan places a few small pearls around her eyes.
 In “The Rise of Ning,” the heroine Luo Yining applies two pearls above and below her forehead.

 For a contemporary look, a simpler pearl application is more versatile.
 Actress Ni Ni, for instance, wore pearl makeup for a magazine cover, with single pearls scattered on her eyebrows, eyes, cheeks, and chin.
 Concentrating pearls around the eyes is also popular and easier to wear, as seen on Wu Xuanyi, Lin Yun, and Zhou Ye, who have all sported pearl accents around their eyes.